What a year it has been! Although we are sad to see 2021 go, we are also excited for all the opportunities 2022 has in store for us.

 Beach days are a great family activity, there is so much to do.
 Families can spend all day in the water swimming, playing Marco Polo, boogie boarding, or going diving for unique seashells.
 Make sure to take plenty of breaks so you aren’t too tired in the water.

-If swimming isn’t your cup of tea and you prefer to stay in the sand, there is plenty of other fun to be had.
-Frisbee, volleyball, sand building contests, freeze tag, the possibilities are endless.
+If swimming isn’t your cup of tea and you prefer to stay in the sand, there is still plenty of fun to be had.
+Frisbee, volleyball, sand building contests, freeze tag - the possibilities are endless!